National Union for Democracy and Progress (Cameroon)

-The National Union for Democracy and Progress (Union Nationale pour la Démocratie et le Progrès) is a political party in Cameroon, drawing its main support from the north of the country.
+The National Union for Democracy and Progress (Union nationale pour la démocratie et le progrès; UNDP or NUDP) is a political party in Cameroon, drawing its main support from the north of the country.
 It was established as an opposition party in the early 1990s and won the second largest number of seats in the 1992 parliamentary election.
-The UNDP's National President is Maigari Bello Bouba, who is currently a Minister of State in the government.
+The UNDP's National President is Maigari Bello Bouba, who was briefly Prime Minister of Cameroon from 1982-83.

 History

 On May 25, 1990, former Prime Minister Maigari Bello Bouba, then in exile, announced the formation of a new party, the National Union for Democracy and Progress in Cameroon, in Paris.
 The party was officially established in Cameroon, as the National Union for Democracy and Progress, at a meeting in Douala on February 9, 1991.
 A request for the legalization of the party was filed on February 18, and it was accordingly legalized on March 25, 1991.
 Bello Bouba returned to Cameroon on August 17, 1991.
 The UNDP's First Ordinary Congress, at which the party's leadership and the membership of its organs was elected, was held on January 4-5, 1992 in Garoua.
 At the Congress, Bello Bouba became President of the UNDP, ousting its previous leader, Samuel Eboua.
 Eboua subsequently left the UNDP and formed the Movement for Democracy and Progress (MDP).
 The UNDP is considered by many, including the party itself, to represent the legacy of Ahmadou Ahidjo, who was President of Cameroon from 1960 to 1982.

 Although the UNDP initially agreed to boycott the 1992 parliamentary election, along with the Social Democratic Front and Cameroon Democratic Union, it ultimately decided to participate.
 In the election, which was held on March 1, 1992, the UNDP put forward complete candidate lists in 45 of the 49 constituencies (for 167 seats) and won a total of 68 out of 180 seats in the National Assembly of Cameroon.
 The party performed most strongly in the north, where it won all 12 seats in North Province and all ten seats in Adamawa Province; it also fared well in Southwest Province, where it won 13 of the 15 seats, and in West Province, where it won a slight majority of the available seats (13 out of 25).
 The UNDP's performance made it the second largest party in the National Assembly, behind only the ruling Cameroon People's Democratic Movement (RDPC), which won 88 seats; it also became the only opposition party in the National Assembly when the other two opposition parties, the Movement for the Defense of the Republic (MDR) and the Union of the Peoples of Cameroon (UPC), allied with the RDPC.
 Two of the UNDP deputies also allied with the RDPC.